-Earlier this week, world financial leaders met here in Glasgow and unveiled the significant commitments made by 450 firms managing \$150 trillion in assets.
+Earlier this week, world financial leaders met here in Glasgow and unveiled the significant commitments made by 450 firms from 45 countries managing \$130 trillion in assets.
 Their message was clear - the resources are there, what is missing are clear rules and mechanisms to deploy them effectively.